-The goal of this program is to improve physical therapists’ ability to identify and minimize risk factors for falls in the elderly and understand the applicability of The Joint Commission's National Patient Safety Goal of reducing the risk of patient harm resulting from falls.
-After you study the information presented here, you will be able to —
+The goal of this fall risk continuing education program is to improve the ability of nurses, physical therapists and occupational therapists to identify and minimize risk factors for falls in the older adult population and reduce the risk of patient harm resulting from falls.
+After studying the information presented here, you will be able to:

-- Identify the major physical, psychological, and environmental risk factors for falls in the elderly.
+- Identify the major physical, psychological and environmental risk factors for falls in older adults

 This activity is provided by The Texas Board of Physical Therapy Examiners Accredited Provider #GED012010TPTA2012004 for 1/1/2010 to 1/31/2013 and #1601004 for 02/01/13 to 01/31/16 and meets continuing competence requirements for physical therapist and physical therapist assistant licensure renewal in Texas.
 The assignment of Texas PT CCUs does not imply endorsement of specific course content, products, or clinical procedures by TPTA or TBPTE.

 As of 4/5/10, OnCourse Learning is recognized by The Physical Therapy Board of California as an approved reviewer and provider of continuing competency courses for the state of California.

 OnCourse Learning was approved as a provider of continuing education by The North Carolina Physical Therapy Association (provider no. 09-0215-001PR) from March 8, 2009 through March 8, 2010.

 OnCourse Learning is a licensed physical therapy continuing education sponsor (#216.000275) with The Illinois Department of Financial and Professional Regulation from July 2013 through September 30, 2016.